UrbanMachine/create-python-lib/README.md

-# cookiecutter-python-template
+# create-python-lib

-A simple template for Urban Machine Python3.9+ projects utilizing black + isort + flake8 + poetry + mypy + bandit + bugbear + more goodness.
+A template for Urban Machine Python3.9+ projects utilizing black + isort + flake8 + poetry + mypy + bandit + bugbear + more goodness.
 Best used with [cruft](https://timothycrosley.github.io/cruft/)

 # Adding template to an existing project